veraison/services/kvstore/README.md

   - `mysql`: string in the form `<user>:<password>@<protocol>(<address>)/<database>` (Please see the drivers' documentation for more details.)
-- `tablename` (optional): the name of the table within the SQL database that will
-- be used by the store.
+- `tablename` (optional): the name of the table within the SQL database that will be used by the store.
 If this is not specified, it will default to `"kvstore"`.
+- `max_connections` (optional): the maxium number of parallel connections to DBMS that will be opened by the SQL driver.
+Once this number is reached, further transactions will block until a connection becomes available.
+  Defaults to `10`.

+  > [!NOTE]: `max_connections`, like all settings above, is specific to the
+  > store for which it is being configured.
+This means that the total maximum
+  > numer of connectins Veraison will try to open is the sum of the
+  > `max_connections` values for all three stores (`30` by default).

 ## Alternative SQL drivers